(Redirected from Albert Spalding)

 Spalding began his career around age 17 before professional ball existed.
 He was lucky enough to live in Rockford, IL, a hotbed of early baseball, and joined the Rockford Forest Citys, where he made a name for himself.
 He especially earned attention when he beat the famous Cincinnati Red Stockings in 1870.

 He became utterly dominant in the first professional league, the National Association, where he led the league in wins during all five years of its existence.
 When the National League started in 1876, he led the league in its first year as well.
 He also managed a couple of years, winning the league's first pennant.
 After retiring as a player, he worked in the front office of the Chicago White Stockings, and eventually became the team's owner.
 As such, he had a long relationship with Cap Anson, with whom he eventually had friction when Anson was fired as manager in 1897, after serving in that capacity for nearly 20 years.
+In 1889, he arranged for the White Stockings to go on a world tour, playing exhibition games against a team of National League All-Stars all around the globe in order to boost the game's popularity.

 - NA At Bats Leader (1874)